cscart/docs/en/user_guide/addons/vendor_locations/configure.rst

 .. image:: img/filter_by_distance.png
     :align: center
-    :alt: Products can be filtered by distance from a specified location.
+    :alt: Products can be filtered by distance from a specified location

 We have an article that describes :doc:`how to add a filter </user_guide/manage_products/filters/adding_filter>`.
 To create a filter by distance, make sure to set the **Filter by** property of the filter to *Distance to vendor*.

 .. image:: img/distance_to_vendor_filter.png
     :align: center
-    :alt: Filtering products by distance to vendor in Multi-Vendor.
+    :alt: Filtering products by distance to vendor in Multi-Vendor